Do you get constant traffic in your Shopify store, yet your sales are still nowhere near your expectations?

 Showcase your product reviews.

+Another SEO strategy you should implement on your online store is adding product reviews.
 Positive reviews convince customers that a product is worth it, encouraging them to click that “Add to Cart” button.

 It also guides them in making informed decisions regarding size, color, and other details.